Academic Support Services

 The Center for Student Success (CSS) provides academic and career counseling for all students.
-Academic advising for transfer students is coordinated in the CSS.
-The Center administers the MEWS—Monmouth’s Early Warning System for several student populations including first year students, athletes, and undeclared sophomores.
+Academic advising for undergraduate transfer students is coordinated in the CSS.
+The Center administers Monmouth’s Early Warning System (MEWS) for several student populations including first year students, athletes, and undeclared sophomores.
 MEWS is used to identify students who are experiencing academic difficulty and connects them to their advisors and/or appropriate learning resources across campus.
 Advising for undeclared sophomores is designed to help with exploration of different majors while taking courses that satisfy degree requirements.
 Students are required to declare a major no later than the end of sophomore year.
 Additionally, throughout the year, the CSS offers numerous workshops related to academic, personal, and career topics.

 The CSS provides administrative support for the Experiential Education requirement.
 Please refer to the Experiential Education Requirements section of this catalog for a complete description of the requirement and the related Web site.

 The Office of Service Learning and Community Service provides students with information about service learning and volunteer opportunities in nonprofit agencies, schools, and governmental organizations.
 Through service learning and volunteering, students can explore their personal, career, and intellectual potential while increasing their knowledge of community needs.